 In this course, students will develop foundational skills in the following areas: critical thinking and reading, writing and research, and speaking and listening.
-Critical thinking and reading skills will be developed through reading a variety of genres, including textbook chapters, literature, and academic essays.
+Critical thinking and reading skills will be developed through reading a variety of genres, including textbook and online references, literature, and academic essays.
 Lectures, class discussions, and weekly reading responses will further develop critical thinking and reading skills.
-Writing and research skills will be developed through written assignments, including essays, research project, reading responses, a and writing-on-demand assignments.
+Writing and research skills will be developed through written assignments, including reading responses, essays, a research project, and writing-on-demand assignments.
 Students will also learn how to gather and organize information, avoid plagiarism, and follow conventions of documentation styles.